octet-stream/slate-to-react/readme.md

 ### `Node<T>`

-Stricten extension on to of Slate's `Element` type.
+Stricten extension on top of Slate's `Element` type.
 It replaces its `children` with a self-reference list of `Node` and adds `type` property which takes the type of `T` parameter.

 | Name | Extends     | Required  | Default  | Description                               |
 |------|:-----------:|:---------:|:--------:|-------------------------------------------|